 - A brief curriculum vitae

-- Letter(s) of support from the research venue and supervisor.
+- Letter(s) of support from the training venue and supervisor.

 An assessment panel nominated by The Royal College of Radiologists will consider applications in open competition.
 The decision of the assessment panel is final and binding.
 Shortlisted candidates may be interviewed by the assessment panel after the closing date.
-Applicants will be informed of the outcome of their applications as soon as possible after the Specialty Training Board meetings.
+Applicants will be informed of the outcome of their applications as soon as possible after the Academic Committee meetings.